twxjyg/Reinforcement-Learning-Study/basic-knowledge.md

 $V(s_{1})^{\prime} = \frac{\sum_{i}^{3}\sum R(S)}{3} = (2 + 11 + 2) / 3 = 5$
 After getting 4 episodes:
 $V(s_{1})^{\prime} = \frac{\sum_{i}^{4}\sum R(S)}{4} = (2 + 11 + 2 + 2) / 4 = 4.25$
-As more data get, we can found that value of state will approximate ture value.
+As more data get, we can found that value of state will approximate true value.

 ### Computing Estimates Incrementally

 Now we give you input as:
 $V_{T-1}(S_{1}) = 5, R_{T}(S_{1}) = 2, V_{T}(S_{1}) = ?$
 How do we estimate $V_{T}(S_{1})$ ?